aazaff/startLearn.R/intermediateConcepts.md

 Naming Function | When to use it
 --------------- | -------------------
-names() | Names will work with any data object, but it will only ever allow you to name the **first dimension** of the object.
-For example, you can name the columns in matrix using names( ), but you cannot rename the rows. rownames( ) |	rownames( ) automatically names the second dimension (the rows) of an **array**.
-It requires an array with more than two dimensions. colnames( ) |	colnames( ) automatically names the first dimesion (the columns) of an **array**.
+names() | Will work with any object, but it will only ever allow you to name the **first dimension** of the object.
+For example, you can name columns using names( ), but not rows. rownames( ) |	Automatically names the second dimension (the rows) of an **array**.
+It requires an array with more than two dimensions. colnames( ) |	Automatically names the first dimesion (the columns) of an **array**.
 It requires an array with more than two dimensions. dimnames( ) |	dimnames( ) can be used to rename the **nth** dimension of any **array** if you specify the desired dimension with a doublesubscript **dimnames[[n]]**.
 You can also name all dimensions at once using a list.
 Dimnames will not work for dimensionless data objects - i.e., vectors and lists.

 ## Subscripting and subsetting with logicals